xaviml/controllerx/CONTRIBUTING.md

 ## Pull Request

 Feel free to open a PR on GitHub.
-When submitting the PR several points will be checked:

-- Testing (with pytest)
-- Linting (with flake8)
-- Typing (with mypy)
-- Formatting (with black)
+It would be appreciated if the CI passes (pre-commit and pytest).

 ## How to change someone else's PR code